SanaMobile/sanamobile.github.io/_users/mobile_user_guide.md

         http://demo.sana.csail.mit.edu/downloads/android/sana-current.apk```

-    You should be provided the url by an adminstrator or others who provide support for your deployment if you are not a developer and did not compile the client directly.
+    You should be provided the url by an administrator or others who provide support for your deployment if you are not a developer and did not compile the client directly.